Azure/azure-sdk-for-js/sdk/openai/openai/MIGRATION.md

 const apiKey = new AzureKeyCredential("your API key");
 ```

-However, authenticating `AzureOpenAI` with an API key is as simple as setting the `AZURE_OPENAI_API_KEY` environment variable or as setting the `apiKey` string property in the options object when creating the `AzureOpenAI` client.
+On the other hand, `AzureOpenAI` can be authenticated with an API key by setting the `AZURE_OPENAI_API_KEY` environment variable or by setting the `apiKey` string property in the options object when creating the `AzureOpenAI` client.

 ## Constructing the client